 Bulk Charging: This is the initial stage of charging.
 While bulk charging, the charger supplies the battery with constant current.
-The charger will remain in bulk charge until the absorption charge voltage (determined by the battery type selection) is achieved.
+The charger will remain in bulk charge until the absorption charge voltage (determined by the battery type selection\) is achieved.
 The inverter's green LED stays ON (solid) to indicate bulk charging.

 Absorb Charging: This is the second charging stage and begins after the absorb voltage has been reached.
 Absorb charging provides the batteries with a constant voltage and reduces the DC charging current in order to maintain the absorb voltage setting.
-The inverter's green LED flashes once every second (fast flash) to indicate absorption charging for 2 hours (determined by the Battery AmpHrs selection), then switches to float charging.
+The inverter's green LED flashes once every second (medium flash) to indicate absorption charging for 2 hours (determined by the Battery AmpHrs selection\), then switches to float charging.

 Float Charging: The third charging stage occurs at the end of the absorb charging time.
-While float charging, the charge voltage is reduced to the float charge voltage (determined by the battery type selection).
+While float charging, the charge voltage is reduced to the float charge voltage (determined by the battery type selection\).
 In this stage, the batteries are kept fully charged and ready if needed by the inverter.
 The inverter's green LED flashes once every 8 seconds (slow flash) to indicate float charging.
-The Float Charging stage reduces battery gassing, minimizes watering requirements (for flooded batteries) and ensures the batteries are maintained at optimum capacity.
+The Float Charging stage reduces battery gassing, minimizes watering requirements (for flooded batteries), and ensures the batteries are maintained at optimum capacity.

 Full Charge (Battery SaverTM mode): The fourth stage occurs after four hours in the Float Charging stage.
 The Full Charge stage is designed to keep batteries fully charged over long periods and prevent excessive loss of water in flooded batteries, or drying out of GEL/AGM batteries.
-In this stage, the charger is turned off and begins monitoring the battery voltage; if the battery voltage drops low (12.7 VDC or less on 12-volt models or 25.4 VDC or less on 24-volt models), the charger automatically initiates another four hours in float charge.
+In this stage, the charger is turned off and begins monitoring the battery voltage; if the battery voltage drops low (12.7 VDC or less), the charger automatically initiates another four hours in float charge.

-Info: If the battery voltage falls to the re-bulk voltage (12.1 VDC on 12-volt models or 24.2 VDC on 24-volt models) or lower, the unit will begin another bulk charge.
+Info: If the battery voltage falls to the re-bulk voltage (12.1 VDC) or lower, the unit will begin another bulk charge.

-These settings in the MS-E Series are changeable and leave the factory with default values (see Table 3-2, Inverter/Charger Default Values).
-These default values are adequate for most installations, however, if you determine that some of the values need to be changed for your particular system, the ME-RC remote control may be purchased to adjust these settings.
+\ These settings in the ME Series are changeable and leave the factory with default values (see Table 3-2, Inverter/Charger Default Values).
+These default values are adequate for most installations, however, if you determine that some of the values need to be changed for your particular system, the ME-RC50 remote control may be purchased to adjust these settings.